blogplatformtest/blogplatformtest.github.io/_posts/test-import-file-from-working_copy.md

 * Working Copy is "signed out" of GH after authorising and adding SSH keys...
 	* A good thing
 * Would that be a way to handle "different identities"?
-	* More specifically, different "usernames" and "email addresses" like the "git config --local" allows
+	* More specifically, different "usernames" and "email addresses" like the `git config --local` command allows
 * how does push work?